If you have been arrested or charged with possession of illegal drugs that

 Drug Possession Penalties

-Drug possession criminal charges in Los Angeles are determined by several factors: the
+Drug possession criminal charges in Los Angeles are determined by several

-of the accused, and whether the drugs were intended for distribution,
+history of the accused, and whether the drugs were intended for distribution,

 sale, or personal use.
 After passing

-Proposition 47 (November 2014), some drug possession crimes were reclassified and prosecuted as
+Proposition 47 (November 2014), some drug possession crimes were reclassified and prosecuted

-personal use.
 The penalty for misdemeanor drug crimes is up to one year in county jail,

 a fine, and three years of informal probation.
 Drug diversion programs